Vielfras/israquarium/client/README.md

 ### Version 0.4.0 - Polish
+- [ ] Add button at top of card to allow adding it to "My Aquarium"
 - [ ] Remove all empty scss files
 - [ ] Refactor IFishImage and IPlantImage to be a single IImage interface
 - [ ] Pressing outside of dropdown menus should close the dropdown menu.